Quickly exit this site by pressing the Escape key Leave this site

 The campaign is designed to help business owners and their employees identify potential victims of child exploitation and, where necessary, alert police officers to intervene prior to any young person coming to harm.

 Businesses such as hotels, licensed premises, taxi companies, shops, and care homes are being provided with awareness training to help them recognise the signs of child exploitation.
 They are directed to call 101, quoting ‘Operation Makesafe’, should they suspect suspicious behaviour or activity on their premises or in their vehicles.

-Met call handlers have received specialist training to identify calls relating to child sexual exploitation and provide the appropriate advice and police response.
+Met call handlers have received specialist training to identify calls relating to child exploitation and provide the appropriate advice and police response.

 These businesses are also being provided with campaign posters and a training video to raise awareness amongst their customers and staff.
 This material is part of a training package and should not be used in isolation.